 John served 11 years in the USAF.
 One of the best uses he could make of his skillsets in his new service was in the Security Forces.
 The SF (formerly SPs, Security Police, and APs, Air Police or “Apes” before that) had a dual mission: Law Enforcement and Security.

 SF performs law enforcement functions, like Army MPs or the Navy Shore Patrol.
 Although drunk airmen sometimes do tear up the Club or beat their spouses, the LE function on bases is mostly unused.
 Mall security guards probably see more action.

-Sometimes, really bad things happen, like when a former Airman shot up the base hospital at Fairchild.
-His killing spree was stopped by Andy Brown, a Security Police bicycle patrolman.
+Sometimes, really bad things happen, like when a former Airman who had been discharged for mental instability shot up the base hospital at Fairchild.
+The killing spree was stopped by Andy Brown, a Security Police bicycle patrolman.

 For further information about the Fairchild AFB incident, see Getting Iron for the Bullhorn God, or better yet, read Warnings Unheeded.

 In January 1998, at Edwards AFB, and airman shot and killed another airman.
 When Security Forces TSgt Robert B. Butler pulled him over for driving erratically, he shot and killed Butler, the son of Philadelphia Police Officer Joseph Butler.
 SF troops chased the murderer to a dorm, where he killed himself.